git-pull/tao-of-tmux/manuscript/10-scripting.md

 ## Summary

-tmux has a well-devised and intuitive front-end available for command line use.
-The user can get access to bread and butter functionality, quickly.
+tmux has a well-devised and intuitive command system enabling the user to access bread and butter functionality, quickly.
 At the same time, tmux provides a powerful way of retrieving information on its objects between `list-panes`, `list-windows` and `list-sessions` and formats.
 This makes tmux not only accessible, configurable, but also scriptable.

 The ability to explicitly and reliably target information down to the point of tracking a pane by its ID and collecting its pane contents, even sending in keys